Last updated on Jan 16, 2018.

 As with any other server, Elasticsearch performance depends strongly on the machine it is installed on.
 CPU, Memory Usage and Disk I/O are basic operating system metrics for each Elasticsearch node.

-In the context of Elasticsearch (or any other Java application) it is recommended that you look into Java Virtual Machine (JVM) metrics when CPU usage spikes.
+In the context of Elasticsearch (or any other Java application) it is recommended that you look into JVM metrics when CPU usage spikes.
 In the following example the reason for the spike was higher garbage collection activity.
 It can be recognized by the ‘collection count’ because the time and and count increased.

 Higher CPU usage (user space where Elasticsearch lives)